InquestGeronimo/horizon-takeoff/README.md

 # Launch in Python

-Upon configuring the YAML file, you'll need use the `DockerHandler` and `TitanEC2` classes to handle Docker image flows and instance launch.
+Upon configuring the YAML file, instantiate the `DockerHandler` and `TitanEC2` classes to handle Docker image flows and instance launch.

 ### Docker

-Load the YAML file into the `DockerHandler` class.
+Load the YAML file into the `DockerHandler`.
 These commands will pull the Takeoff Docker image, tag it, and push it to ECR:

 ```py
 from horizon import DockerHandler, TitanEC2